Platform supply vessel using dynamic positioning with real-time fuel monitoring for DP fuel optimization

 DP fuel optimization is about understanding fuel use in context.

-During DP, fuel burn should be evaluated against operating conditions, power demand, and vessel activity—not distance traveled.
+During DP, fuel burn should be evaluated against operating conditions, power demand, vessel activity, and redundancy requirements — not distance traveled.

-With better visibility into generator configuration, thruster demand, waiting time, and vessel mode, operators can identify avoidable fuel consumption while maintaining safety and redundancy.
+With better visibility into generator configuration, thruster demand, waiting time, and vessel mode, operators can identify avoidable fuel consumption while maintaining safety and operational readiness.

-The result is better fuel performance, improved operational awareness, and more informed fleet decisions.
+The result is better fuel performance, stronger operational awareness, and more informed fleet decisions.

 Related Articles